Ritesh-K-G/Eventia/README.md

-# Event Management Website
+# Eventia

-The Event Management Website is a platform that allows users to create, manage, and participate in various events.
+The Eventia (Event Management Website) is a platform that allows users to create, manage, and participate in various events.
 Users can create events, view past, active, and upcoming events, and register for events they are interested in.

 ## Features